-- The Registrar to get electronic Bid details from Stock Exchange - The Investment Manager, in consultation with the Merchant Bankers to determine the Issue price - Finalization of the Issue price and filing of the Final Offer Document with SEBI and the Stock Exchanges and execution of the underwriting agreement - The Registrar to submit final basis of allotment to the designated Stock Exchange - The Registrar and Merchant Bankers to issue funds transfer instructions to collecting banks and SCSBs for credit of funds into the public offer account - Investment Manager to allot the Units and credit of Units to the successful bidders commence - The Investment Manger to make listing and trading approval to the Stock Exchanges.
-Stock Exchanges to provide final listing and trading approvals - Trading commences
+- The Registrar is to receive electronic bid details from Stock Exchanges - The Investment Manager, in consultation with the Merchant Bankers to determine the Issue price - Finalization of the Issue price and filing of the Final Offer Document with SEBI and the Stock Exchanges and execution of the underwriting agreement - The Registrar is required to submit final basis of allotment to the designated Stock Exchange - The Registrar and Merchant Bankers to issue funds transfer instructions to collection banks and SCSBs for credit of funds into the public issue account - Investment Manager may allot the Units and credit of Units to the successful bidders commences - The Investment Manger is required to make listing and trading approval to the Stock Exchanges.
+Stock Exchanges are empowered to issue final listing and trading approvals - Commencement of Trading

-2. What is the process for private placement of Units?
+02 What is the process for private placement of Units?

-Set out below are the indicative steps and process for a private placement of Units:
+Provided below are the indicative steps and process for a private placement of Units: